Amitdahiya08/TravelNest/README.md

         MONGODB_URI=your_mongodb_uri
         ```

-## Usage
-Usage instructions will be provided once the project reaches a stable state.

 ## Contributing
-We welcome contributions once the project is completed!
-Please check back later for our contributing guidelines.
+We welcome contributions some of the issues are given below !.
+1.You can contribute to improve frontend
+2.Search button need backend functionality
+3.New Listing Form need a space to add category for new listing

 ## Roadmap
 - ✅ Develop middlewares for error handling